Duty Disability Insurance Helps Injured & Ill Workers in Protective Occupations

 1. Contact ETF for a duty disability packet

 To start the process of applying for duty disability, you must file an application with ETF.
-To obtain a duty disability packet, you can contact ETF at 877-553-5020.
+To obtain a duty disability packet with an application, contact ETF at 877-553-5020 and request one over the phone From there, ETF will mail the packet to your home address.

 2. File a duty disability application

-You will need to complete and file a duty disability application.
-You can file the application before you have your physician reports completed.
+You will need to complete and file a duty disability application, which is formally known as an ET-5311 form.
+Either you or an attorney can file the application before you have your physician reports completed.

-To qualify for duty disability benefits, two doctors must complete a physician certification form stating your condition is work related and meets at least one of the qualifying criteria for duty disability.
+To qualify for duty disability benefits, two doctors must complete a physician certification form, known as an ET-5312M, stating that your condition is work related and meets at least one of the qualifying criteria for duty disability.
 One of the reports must come from a specialist in the area of disability, and the doctors must complete the reports within six months of your last appointment with them.
+Once completed, both doctors must send their certification forms directly to ETF.

-As noted, you do not have to file the physician reports with your application.
-You have one year after filing your duty disability application to file both physician reports with ETF.
-If you do not do so, your application will be dismissed and you will need to start the process over.
+As noted above, you do not have to file the physician reports with your application.
+You have one year after filing your duty disability application for ETF to receive both physician reports.
+If ETF does not receive the physician reports within a year of the application, your application will be dismissed and you will need to start the process over.

 When a Claim for Benefits Begins